Arch Enemy: Khaos Legions and Christopher's second departure (2011–2013)

 According to a September 2010 interview with Angela Gossow, Arch Enemy entered the studio on 1 December to begin recording their eighth album, Khaos Legions, for a release in June 2011, according to the band's website.
-The first single from the album was released on the Century Media website on 31 March entitled "Yesterday is Dead and Gone".
+The first single from the album, "Yesterday is Dead and Gone", was released on the Century Media website on 31 March.
 The album was released on 31 May 2011.
-On 12 December the band announced that they would be filming a show in Cologne the following day for an upcoming live DVD entitled "World Khaos Tour".
+On 12 December, the band announced that they would film a show in Cologne the following day for the upcoming live DVD "World Khaos Tour".

-On 3 March 2012 it was announced on the band's Facebook page that Christopher Amott had once again departed from the band.
-He was replaced by Nick Cordle from Arsis.
+On 3 March 2012, the band's Facebook page announced that Christopher Amott had departed the band again.
+He was replaced with Nick Cordle from Arsis.
 Arch Enemy released their third music video from Khaos Legions on 25 April 2012 for "Under Black Flags We March".
-Not only does Nick Cordle appear in the video, he also recorded a new guitar solo, making this his debut track with the band.
+Cordle appeared in the video and recorded a new guitar solo, making this his debut track with the band.